OrbitalEnergyGroupInc . (NYSE:OEG) Shares Gap Up to $0.78

 The business’s 50 day moving average price is $0.64.

-Several hedge funds have recently made changes to their positions in OEG.
-California Public Employees Retirement System purchased a new position in OrbitalEnergyGroupInc . in the second quarter valued at approximately $41,000.
-US Bancorp DE bought a new stake in OrbitalEnergyGroupInc . in the second quarter valued at $43,000.
-NJ State Employees Deferred Compensation Plan bought a new stake in OrbitalEnergyGroupInc . in the second quarter valued at $53,000.
-Clear Harbor Asset Management LLC bought a new stake in shares of OrbitalEnergyGroupInc . during the second quarter valued at about $97,000.
-Finally, Cowen Prime Services LLC bought a new stake in shares of OrbitalEnergyGroupInc . during the second quarter valued at about $106,000.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+California Public Employees Retirement System acquired a new stake in OrbitalEnergyGroupInc . in the 2nd quarter valued at about $41,000.
+Heartland Advisors Inc. purchased a new position in OrbitalEnergyGroupInc . in the 2nd quarter valued at about $876,000.
+US Bancorp DE purchased a new position in OrbitalEnergyGroupInc . in the 2nd quarter valued at about $43,000.
+Grace & White Inc. NY purchased a new position in OrbitalEnergyGroupInc . in the 2nd quarter valued at about $498,000.
+Finally, Clear Harbor Asset Management LLC purchased a new position in OrbitalEnergyGroupInc . in the 2nd quarter valued at about $97,000.

 OrbitalEnergyGroupInc .
 Company Profile (NYSE:OEG)